aws-observability/application-signals-demo/ai-validator/libs/tests/test-3.script.md

 ### 16. Click 'Update query'

 Click on the 'Update query' button.
-Wait a few seconds.
+Wait 10 seconds.

+**Constraints:**
+- You MUST check the text field above the "Query generator' button is populated with an input containing the string: 'filter @message like "What are the best preventive measures for common cat diseases?"'

 ### 17. Click 'Run query'